 Hello, fellow Hebrew students!
 My name is Richard McDonald.
-I am currently serving as an adjunct instructor at Boyce College and The Southern Baptist Theological Seminary in Louisville, KY.
+I am a high school history teacher at Whitefield Academy in Louisville, KY.
+I also serve as an adjunct instructor at Boyce College and The Southern Baptist Theological Seminary in Louisville.
 I graduated with my Ph.D. in Hebrew from Southern in 2014.

 While at Southern, I had the opportunity to assist Drs.
 Russell Fuller and T. J. Betts in their Hebrew classes.
 Over the years I noticed that students typically lost momentum in keeping up their Hebrew once they finished their Hebrew classes.
 Admittedly, Hebrew can be difficult, and with the pressures of family, ministry, school, work, etc. it’s easy to let Hebrew go.
 Because Greek comes easier to most students, it is Greek that is often retained after school.

 My hope for this site is to provide those who currently read biblical Hebrew – and those who want to start reading again – a place to refresh your memory of those lessons taught in your Hebrew classes.
 Similar to Dr. Rob Plummer’s Daily Dose of Greek, I want to provide short videos analyzing the grammar and morphology of one or two verses in the Hebrew Bible.
 However, I also want to write posts that go into more detail about a grammatical topic, that highlight a section of a grammar (like Gesenius, Joüon, etc.), or that discusses any other topic related to Hebrew grammar.